luketych/short_url_router/README.md

 1. Create a new class that implements the `UrlShortenerInterface`
 2. Update the provider instantiation in `server.js`

-## Error Handling
+## Error Handling & Logging

-- All endpoints include proper error handling
+- All endpoints include proper error handling with detailed error messages
+- Comprehensive request logging including timestamps and request details
-- Database errors are logged and handled gracefully
+- Database operations are logged for debugging
-- API errors from Short.io are properly managed
+- API errors from Short.io are properly managed and logged
+- Stack traces included in errors when NODE_ENV=development
 - Health check endpoint for monitoring service status

+Common Error Messages:
+- `URL is required`: Request body missing `url` field
+- `Invalid URL format`: The provided URL is not properly formatted
+- `Failed to save URL`: Database operation failed
+- `URL not found`: Short code doesn't exist in database

 ## Container Configuration